LaunchCodeEducation/helloworld/_sources/00_Preface/this_course.rst

 How to approach this course
 ::::::::::::::::::::::::::::::::

 In this course, we'll use the popular programming language Python as a vehicle to learning foundational concepts in computer programming.
-While we have to choose a language out of necessity, the core concepts you learn here are universal, and will be found in nearly every other programming language you encounter.
+While we have to choose a language out of necessity, the core concepts you learn here are universal and will be found in nearly every other programming language you encounter.

 Learning to code
 ~~~~~~~~~~~~~~~~